List of Tasmanian representative cricketers: Tasmania in senior cricket

 Though Tasmania took part in the first recognised first-class cricket match in Australia in 1850/51, it remained on the peripheries of Australian cricket for more than a century, confined to "friendly" first-class matches against other Australian states, primarily Victoria, and touring teams from the other Test-playing nations.
 After World War II, even the friendly matches against other Australian states became less frequent.
 To supplement the limited local schedule, matches were arranged in several seasons for a "Tasmania Combined XI", with the side consisting of some Tasmanian cricketers and others imported, usually from mainland Australia; matches played by this team do not count as first-class games for the Tasmania cricket team, and are therefore not included in this table.

-From the late 1960s, with the import of foreign players, such as John Hampshire, Jack Simmons and Alan Knott, Tasmania was admitted first into the List A competitions and then into first-class competition.
+From the late 1960s, with the import of foreign players, such as the English cricketers John Hampshire, Jack Simmons and Alan Knott, Tasmania was admitted first into the List A competitions and then into first-class competition.

 The Sheffield Shield is the premier domestic cricket competition in Australia.
 It was founded in 1892, but a Tasmanian representative side was not permitted to enter the competition by the Australian Cricket Board (now Cricket Australia) until the 1977/78 season.
 Even then the first two seasons were on a trial basis only.

 Whilst they initially struggled to prove competitive at first-class level, the Tasmanian Tigers won their first domestic trophy in 1978/79, capturing the domestic List A cricket Gillette Cup.
 This was a success repeated when they won the Ford Ranger Cup in 2004/05, and again in 2007/08.
 The Tigers also won their first First class cricket title in 2006/07, winning the Sheffield Shield, then known as the Pura Cup, in that year.
 A second success followed in 2010/11.
 Tasmania has also been twice runners-up in the domestic Twenty20 competition.